Seeking EU talks, Serbia cedes ground on Kosovo phone code

 "Serbia will give the country code to Kosovo, and it will be in place by 2015," Aleksandar Vulin told Serbian television.

-Kosovo's landline network still uses the Serbian +381 prefix, while two mobile networks operating in the young country operate on the dialling codes of Monaco and Slovenia.
+Kosovo's landline network still uses the Serbian +381 prefix, while two mobile networks operating in the young country operate on the dialing codes of Monaco and Slovenia.

 Kosovo has been recognised by around 100 countries, including 23 of the EU's 28 members.
 But Serbian ally Russia, a veto-holder in the United Nations Security Council, stands in the way of U.N. membership, complicating issues of recognition on the international stage.